1 Week in Mauritius: Ultimate 6, 7 or 8-Day Itinerary

 The Best Hotels in the South West of Mauritius

-The lagoon of Blue Bay, translucent and rich in multicolored fish, lends itself particularly well to snorkeling.
-You can indulge in this activity independently or have someone accompany you to the best spots.
+The lagoon of Blue Bay, with its translucent waters and rich marine life, lends itself particularly well to snorkeling.
+You can indulge in this activity independently or arrange for a guided tour to discover the best snorkeling spots.

 The Best Hotels in the South East of Mauritius